mearashadowfax/GuardianChrono/README.md

 # GuardianChrono Telegram Bot
-GuardianChrono is a Telegram bot project that utilizes Python and the `python-telegram-bot` library to provide users with a range of useful timezone-related functions.
+GuardianChrono is a simple Telegram bot project that utilizes Python and the `python-telegram-bot` library to provide users with a range of useful timezone-related functions.
 With GuardianChrono, you can easily find the timezone of any city around the world, convert timezones, and even calculate the time difference between cities.
-To get started, simply send the name of a city you're interested in and the bot will reply with its timezone.
+To get started, simply send the name of a city you're interested in and the bot will reply with the current local time and timezone there.

 ## Getting started
 To get started with this project, you'll need to do the following: